hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 Variables and Expressions
 -------------------------

-Our hello world test config works, but it's pretty specific.
-It says hello to you, but it would be really nice if it said hello to whoever ran it.

 Pavilion comes with a wide variety of variables you can use to make your tests more generic, and you can also provide your own via the test config and through plugins.
 Variables can be inserted into just about any string value in a Pavilion test config using double curly braces: